gastonstat/packyourcode/packyourcode.knit.md

 - to build vignettes use `devtools::install_github(build_vignettes = TRUE)`.

 To know more about sharing options with Git and GitHub see <a href="http://r-pkgs.had.co.nz/git.html" target="_blank">r-pkgs: Package Git</a>.
-If you are interested in sharing a package via CRAN, then see <a href="http://r-pkgs.had.co.nz/release.html" target="_blank">r-pkgs: Releasing a Package Git</a>.
+If you are interested in sharing a package via CRAN, then see <a href="http://r-pkgs.had.co.nz/release.html" target="_blank">r-pkgs: Releasing a Package</a>.

 <!--chapter:end:sharing.Rmd-->